aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/row/_index.md

 ```

 Gets an enumerator that iterates cells through this row.

+**Remarks**

 If the row will be modified(by operations that may cause new Cell be instantiated or existing Cell be removed) during the traversal with the enumerator, synchronized enumerator should be used instead of normal enumerator so that the traversal can continue from the position just after the one has been traversed by the last MoveNext().
 However, together with the advantage that no element be skipped or traversed repeatedly, the disadvantage for synchronized enumerator is that the performance will be degraded a bit when comparing with normal enumerator.

 **Parameters:**
 | Parameter | Type | Description |